 - Identify entry points for employers to support coursework and related experiences.

-The first four Model Programs of Study Guides were released in June 2020 for the focus areas of Education, Health Sciences and Technology, Information Technology, and Manufacturing and Engineering.
-Public comment closed on August 28; the feedback is now under review.
+Drafts of the first four Model Programs of Study Guides were released in June 2020 for the focus areas of Education, Health Sciences and Technology, Information Technology, and Manufacturing and Engineering.
+Public comment was received through August 2020, and has been incorporated into the final Guides, posted below, which were released in October 2020.
 Four new focus areas are now in the early stages of development: Architecture, Construction, and Energy; Arts and Communication; Finance and Business Services; and Agricultural, Food, and Natural Services.